nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/getting-started-with-the-nuxeo-platform/setting-up-your-nuxeo-environment.md

     Your server is now running.
 You benefit from the following features brought by the addon Getting started with the Nuxeo Platform.

+The addon brings the following document types:
 {{! multiexcerpt name='studio_configuration_desc'}}
 * The portfolio document type (`BCPortfolio`) holds the contracts of a customer.
 Its holds properties about the customer: the company name, industry and size, and the customer&rsquo;s juridical contact information.
 * The contract document type (`BCContract`) have several properties: an owner (an application user), some dates (signature, start, expiration dates), a type, an amount.
 It inherits customer information from its portfolio.
 * Some vocabularies are used to populate the portfolio and contract metadata (`companySize`, `contractType` and `industry`)
 * Contracts have a specific life cycle, so they can evolve though the states `draft`, `approval`, `running`, `renegociation`, `void`, `deleted` and `restored`
 * Some business logic through automation chains and event handlers make contracts inherit properties from its portfolio, and evolve following its life cycle{{! /multiexcerpt}}

 {{#> callout type='info' heading='Learn more'}}